 Trigger warning: this blog includes a description of an attempted suicide

-As the Department of Health and Social Care publishes its first ever ‘Cross-government suicide prevention plan’ this week, we spoke to Victoria Hingley, just one of our 350,000 Mental Health First Aiders, about the time she saved someone from taking their own life on her morning commute.
+Victoria Hingley is just one of our over 400,000 Mental Health First Aiders.
+This is her story about the time she saved someone from taking their own life on her morning commute.

 Approximately three months after training with Mental Health First Aid (MHFA) England my company relocated my office from Coventry to the centre of Birmingham, which meant commuting to work by train every day into the very busy Birmingham New Street station.